There are now 3 possible online modes for units:

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) participatory activities; (2) research essay; and (3) in-class assessment.
+Indicative assessments in this unit are as follows: (1) tutorial activities; (2) literature review; and (3) research essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)